Policy and News

 ➔ What Public Benefits Are Available in Washington?

 Immigrants and refugees in the United States face many challenges when attempting to access healthcare, including a lack of clear guidance on when and how to access care and obtain health insurance.
-During public charge determinations, eligibility for or possession of valid health insurance is deemed as a positive factor.
 While the process of obtaining insurance varies depending on a person’s current legal status, all immigrants and refugees can receive healthcare regardless of whether or not they have health insurance.

 ➔ Navigating the System